Absolute continuity of the harmonic measure on low dimensional rectifiable sets: Introduction

 Guy David and Svitlana Mayboroda extended in \cite{DM} the above result to all uniformly rectifiable sets.
 That is, for such sets, the harmonic measure $\omega^X_{L_\Gamma}$ is $A_\infty$ absolutely continuous for all uniformly rectifiable sets $\Gamma \subset \R^n$ of dimension $d<n-1$.
 Contrary to the case $d=n-1$, we do not need any assumption of topology on our domain $\Omega := \R^n \setminus \Gamma$, since they are automatically verified when $\Gamma$ has dimension $d<n-1$ (the fact that no extra topology condition is needed can be related to the fact that we are unlikely to touch the boundary when we travel between two points of $\Omega$).

 In the current article, we purpose a shorter and simpler proof of the main theorem in \cite{DM}.
-Our result is establish by a completely different method that exploits in a crucial manner on the fact that $\Gamma$ has a dimension $d<n-1$.
+Our result is established by a completely different method that exploits in a crucial manner on the fact that $\Gamma$ has a dimension $d<n-1$.
 Our methods are simple in nature, for instance they do not rely on the so called Corona decomposition, saw-tooth domains, extrapolation arguments, ...
-One could even argue that our methods are not original and not technical.
-But that makes the article remarkable: we are dealing with uniform rectifiability by playing with Tolsa's $\alpha$-number, we prove absolute continuity by establishing a local $S<N$ estimate, and that is all we need!
-We do not know any article shorter than ours that brings uniform rectifiability and elliptic PDE together, and we still give a fair amount of details.